trouchet/eule/docs/library-info/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bump2version patch # possible: major / minor / patch
+$ poetry version patch # possible: major / minor / patch
 $ git push
 $ git push --tags